seapagan/fastapi-template/docs/index.md

 # Welcome to FastAPI-Template

 !!! warning "BETA Docs!"

     This documentation is currently **Beta** status as it is still under active development.
+The in-depth Reference and Tutorial sections are not yet written.

-!!! danger "Version Refactor"
+!!! info "Version Refactor"

     This template versioning has been refactored to start from **Verison 0.4.0** .
 The original template was written for my own use and probably promoted to